-1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
+1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play is about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
 It runs 88 performances at the Cort Theatre.

-1946 Birthday of tap-dancer/actor Gregory Hines (1946-2003), featured in Eubie!, Comin' Uptown, Sophisticated Ladies and Jelly's Last Jam.
 1968 George C. Scott and Maureen Stapleton star in a trio of one-act comedies by Neil Simon, collectively titled Plaza Suite.
-It runs 1,097 performances and is followed by several other Simon "Suite" plays, California Suite, London Suite and others.
+It runs 1,097 performances and is followed by several other Simon "Suite" plays, including California Suite and London Suite.

 1972 What are the chances for a little rock musical about a high school summer romance that spills into the school year?
 Pretty good, apparently.
-Grease opens today, riding a wave of 50s nostalgia that will make it (briefly) the longest running show in Broadway history (3,388 performances), followed by a film version that becomes one of the most successful movie musicals (and soundtracks) ever.
-It's the first Broadway musical for songwriters Jim Jacobs and Warren Casey — and their last.
+Grease opens in New York, riding a wave of 50s nostalgia that makes it (briefly) the longest running show in Broadway history (3,388 performances).
+It's followed by a film version that becomes one of the most successful movie musicals—and soundtracks—ever.
+Grease is the first Broadway musical for songwriters Jim Jacobs and Warren Casey—and their last.

 1975 P.G.
-Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), died today at 93.
-He contributed the lyrics to The Three Musketeers for the 1928 production.
-Among Wodehouse's many works of fiction, books about Bertie Wooster and all-knowing servant Jeeves, have come to life on stage and film.
+Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), dies today at age 93.
+In 1928, he contributed lyrics to The Three Musketeers.
+Wodehouse's short stories and novels about Bertie Wooster and all-knowing servant Jeeves inspired a number of works of stage and film.

 1998 Eve Ensler's award-winning play The Vagina Monologues gets a starry reading to benefit breast cancer research as part of an event called "V-Day."
 It's the first in an annual series of Valentine's Day readings of the play that highlight a range of women's issues, particularly violence against women.
 In less than a decade, the event, dubbed "Victory Against Violence Day," spreads to more than a thousand cities worldwide.